ornea/usb_audio_streams/README.md

 Refering to streamer.sh
-Line 1 updates the the time stamp on a file just to let me know that cron is doing its thing Line 2 more debug type stuff just to let me know things are running and when they stop Line 3 extracts only hardware id's (or card  No's)  from those lines output from aplay -l that contains the word USB. ie. If there are 4 USB audio devices it may return 0123 or 1234 or 0134 .
-The combination may vary after each reboot as it did for mor
+Line 1 updates the the time stamp on a file just to let me know that cron is doing its thing

+Line 2 more debug type stuff just to let me know things are running and when they stop

+Line 3 extracts only hardware id's (or card  No's)  from those lines output from aplay -l that contains the word USB. ie. If there are 4 USB audio devices it may return 0123 or 1234 or 0134 .
+The combination may vary after each reboot as it did for me

-Line 4 Creates a for loop which iterates thru the card id's Line 5 Gets the next hardware id
+Line 4 Creates a for loop which iterates thru the card id's

+Line 5 Gets the next hardware id

-Line 6 Nulls out a
+Line 6 Nulls out $a

-Line 7 a becomes Not Null if there is already a stream running fro this hardware device Line 8 if not already streaming set up stream.
+Line 7 a becomes Not Null if there is already a stream running fro this hardware device

+Line 8 if not already streaming set up stream.
 It took me av ery long time to work this line out.
 Hope it saves someone else the pain

-Line 9 end of the if
+Line 9 end of the "if"

 Line 10 end of the for loop

 I am hopefully someone has a more elegant solution and if so would be great to hear from them